 You could actually eat this whole serving of frosting just like you always wanted to do as a kid and not get a stomachache, a sugar-high, or feel one ounce of guilt whatsoever!

 Oh, and if you happen to have a peanut allergy, you can totally go all chocolate with this recipe.
 I’ve made notes in the recipe section for how you can make this without peanut powder for a double chocolate cupcake/frosting combo.
 It will still be rich, flavorful and so healthy too!

-And if you’re wondering, why didn’t I use peanut butter, it’s because again, I was going for a low-fat approach, don’t digest nut butter too hot due to all the natural oils found in nuts, and also wanted something easier to mix together.
-And this recipe checks all of those boxes and more!
+And if you’re wondering, why didn’t I use peanut butter, it’s because I was don’t digest roasted nut butter too so great and because I didn’t have sny on hand.
+I simply wanted something easy and fudgy to mix together that didn’t hurt my tummy, and this recipe checks all of those boxes and more!

 Plus, I love plain roasted peanut powder without added sugars to it, and it’s really a dream to use in a variety of ways.
 After I made my Vegan PB + J Spread, I was inspired to try using peanut powder more often.
 I’m glad I did!